 - (a) The degree of relationship by consanguinity between an individual and the individual's descendant is determined by the number of generations that separate them.
-A parent and child are in the first degree, a grandparent and grandchild in the second degree, a great-grandparent and great-grandchild in the third degree and so on. - (b) If an individual and the individual's relative are related by consanguinity, but neither is descended from the other, the degree of relationship is determined by adding: - (1) the number of generations between the individual and the nearest common ancestor of the individual and the individual's relative; and - (2) the number of generations between the relative and the nearest common ancestor. - (c) An individual's relatives within the third degree by consanguinity are the individual's: - (1) parent or child (relatives in the first degree); - (2) brother, sister, grandparent, or grandchild (relatives in the second degree); and - (3) great-grandparent, great-grandchild, aunt who is a sister of a parent of the individual, uncle who is a brother of a parent of the individual, nephew who is a child of a brother or sister of the individual, or niece who is a child of a brother or sister of the individual (relatives in the third degree).
+A parent and child are in the first degree, a grandparent and grandchild in the second degree, a great-grandparent and great-grandchild in the third degree and so on. - (b) If an individual and the individual's relative are related by consanguinity, but neither is descended from the other, the degree of relationship is determined by adding:

-True or False 77.
-A public official includes a judge of a court created by or under a statute of this State 78.
-A parent and her child are related by consanguinity 79.
-A parent and his adopted child have a degree of consanguinity between them
+- (1) the number of generations between the individual and the nearest common ancestor of the individual and the individual's relative; and - (2) the number of generations between the relative and the nearest common ancestor. - (c) An individual's relatives within the third degree by consanguinity are the individual's: - (1) parent or child (relatives in the first degree); - (2) brother, sister, grandparent, or grandchild (relatives in the second degree); and - (3) great-grandparent, great-grandchild, aunt who is a sister of a parent of the individual, uncle who is a brother of a parent of the individual, nephew who is a child of a brother or sister of the individual, or niece who is a child of a brother or sister of the individual (relatives in the third degree).

-Vho are a muni cipal judge's relatives within the second degree by blood?
-Vho are a muni cipal judge's relatives within the third degree by blood? ist your own li ving relatives within the third degree by consanguinity
+True or False 76.
+A public official includes a judge of a court created by or under a statute of this State 77.
+A parent and her child are related by consanguinity 78.
+A parent and his adopted child have a degree of consanguinity between them.
+79. Who are a municipal judge's relatives within the first degree by blood?
+80. Who are a municipal judge's relatives within the second degree by blood?
+81. Who are a municipal judge's relatives within the third degree by blood?
+82. List your own living relatives within the third degree by consanguinity.